-1 O Lord! be with us when we sail Upon the lonely deep, Our guard when on the silent deck The midnight watch we keep.
+1 O LORD! be with us when we sail Upon the lonely deep,

+Our guard when on the silent deck The midnight watch we keep.
-2 We need not fear, though all around 'Mid rising winds we hear The multitude of waters surge, For thou, O God! art near.

-3 'The calm, the breeze, the gale, the storm,

-That pass from land to land,

-All, all are thine, are held within

-The hollow of thine hand.

-4 If duty calls from threatened strife

-To guard our native shore,

-And shot and shell are answering

-The booming cannon's roar,

-5 Be thou the main-guard of our host Till war and dangers cease; Defend the right, put up the sword, And through the world make peace.

-6 To thee, the Father, thee, the Son, Whom earth and sky adore, And Spirit, moving o'er the deep, Be praise for evermore.
+- 2 We need not fear, though all around 'Mid rising winds we hear The multitude of waters surge, For thou, O God! art near. - 3 The calm, the breeze, the gale, the storm, That pass from land to land, All, all are thine, are held within The hollow of thine hand. - 4 If duty calls from threatened strife To guard our native shore, And shot and shell are answering The booming cannon's roar, - 5 Be thou the main-guard of our host Till war and dangers cease; Defend the right, put up the sword, And through the world make peace. - 6 To thee the Father, thee the Son, Whom earth and sky adore, And Spirit, moving o'er the deep, Be praise for evermore.

-1 ETERNAL Father! strong to save, Whose arm hath bound the restless wave, Who bid'st the mighty ocean deep Its own appointed limits keep,

-2 O Christ! whose voice the waters heard And hushed their raging at thy word,

-Who walkedst on the foaming deep, And calm amidst its rage did sleep,
+1 ETERNAL Father! strong to save, Whose arm hath bound the restless wave, Who bid'st the mighty ocean deep Its own appointed limits keep, Oh, hear us when we cry to thee For those in peril on the sea.
+2 O Christ! whose voice the waters heard And hushed their raging at thy word, Who walkedst on the foaming deep, And calm amidst its rage did sleep, Oh, hear us when we cry to thee For those in peril on the sea.

-3 Most Holy Spirit! who didst brood Upon the chaos dark and rude, And bid its angry tumult cease, And give, for wild confusion, peace,
+3 Most Holy Spirit! who didst brood Upon the chaos dark and rude, And bid its angry tumult cease, And give, for wild confusion, peace, Oh, hear us when we cry to thee For those in peril on the sea.

-WE come, O Lord! before thy throne, And with united plea We meet and pray for those who roam

-Far off upon the sea.

-2 Oh may the Holy Spirit bow The sailor's heart to thee,

-Till tears of deep repentance flow Like rain-drops in the sea.

-3 Then may a Saviour's dying love Pour peace into his breast, And waft him to the port above Of everlasting rest.
+- WE come, O Lord! before thy throne, And with united plea We meet and pray for those who roam Far off upon the sea. - 2 Oh, may the Holy Spirit bow The sailor's heart to thee, Till tears of deep repentance flow Like rain-drops in the sea. - 3 Then may a Saviour's dying love Pour peace into his breast, And waft him to the port above Of everlasting rest.

+DEDICATION.
-On him alone we build;

-With his true saints alone

-The courts of heaven are filled;

-On his great love

-Our hopes we place

-Of present grace

-And joys above.
+CHRIST is our Corner-stone, On him alone we build; With his true saints alone The courts of heaven are filled; On his great love Our hopes we place Of present grace And joys above.

-2 Oh, then with hymns of praise

-These hallowed courts shall ring,

-Our voices we will raise

-The three in one to sing;

-And thus proclaim

-In joyful song

-Both loud and long

-That glorious name.
+2 Oh, then with hymns of praise These hallowed courts shall ring, Our voices we will raise The three in one to sing; And thus proclaim In joyful song Both loud and long That glorious name.

-3 Here, gracious God! do thou

-For evermore draw nigh;
+Here, gracious God! do thou For evermore draw nigh;

 Accept each faithful vow,

 And mark each suppliant sigh;

 In copious shower

 On all who pray

 Each holy day

 Thy blessings pour.

-4 Here may we gain from heaven

-The grace which we implore;

-And may that grace, once given,

-Be with us ever more,

-Until that day

-When all the blest

-To endless rest

-Are called away.
+4 Here may we gain from heaven The grace which we implore; And may that grace, once given, Be with us evermore, Until that day When all the blest To endless rest Are called away.

-I In sweet exalted strains

-The King of glory praise;

-O'er heaven and earth he reigns

-Through everlasting days;

-He at his will the world controls,

-Sustains or sinks the distant poles.
+IN sweet exalted strains The King of glory praise; O'er heaven and earth he reigns Through everlasting days; He at his will the world controls, Sustains or sinks the distant poles.